opulencephp/docs/validation.md

 echo $validator->isValid(["user-email" => "foo@bar.com"]); // 1
 ```

-Opulence's validation library is not tied to another other library, meaning you are free to use it without inheriting a ton of dependencies.
+Opulence's validation library is not tied to any other libraries, meaning you are free to use it without inheriting a ton of dependencies.

 <h2 id="rules">Rules</h2>
 Whenever you call `Opulence\Validation\Validator::field()`, a `Rules` object will be created.
 It contains a bunch of [built-in rules](#built-in-rules) as well as methods to get any errors for the field.

 <h4 id="conditional-rules">Conditional Rules</h4>
 Sometimes, you may only want to apply a rule if certain conditions are met.
 To specify a condition, call `condition()` on the `Rules` object.
-It accepts a `callable` with two parameters:  the value of the field and a list of all fields being validated.
-It should return `true` if the condition has been met, otherwise `false`.
-Any rule added to `Rules` after `condition()` will be considered conditional.
+It accepts a `callable` with two parameters:

+1. The value of the field
+2. A list of all fields being validated.

+The `callable` should return `true` if the condition has been met, otherwise `false`.
+Any rule added after `condition()` will only be run if the condition is met.
 If you'd like to end the list of conditional rules and add a non-conditional rule, call `endCondition()` before adding the non-conditional rule.

 <h5 id="conditional-rules-example">Example</h5>
 Let's say there are two inputs:  a dropdown specifying what type of contact information we're providing, and a text box with the actual contact information.
 If the contact type is "email", we want to force the contact information to be a valid email: